 The Company is party to certain management contracts.
-These contracts contain minimum commitments of approximately \$1,980,000 and additional contingent payments of approximately \$8,040,000 upon the occurrence of a change of control.
-As well, subsequent to the end of the quarter, the Company granted 4,425,000 RSU's to directors, officers and employees of the Company with vesting terms over three years.
-Upon a change of control, these RSU's would vest immediately.
-As a triggering effect for a change of control has not taken place, the contingent payments have not been reflected in these annual financial statements.
+These contracts contain minimum commitments of approximately \$1,720,000 and additional contingent payments of approximately \$7,100,000 upon the occurrence of a change of control.
+As well, there are 3,136,660 RSU's outstanding to directors, officers and employees of the Company that vest in January 2021 and 2022.
+Upon a change of control, any unvested RSU's would vest immediately.
+As a triggering effect for a change of control has not taken place, the contingent payments have not been reflected in these condensed interim financial statements.

-The Company's lease commitments are outlined in the table below:
+The Company's lease commitments are outlined above (see Liquidity and Capital Resources).